mojaloop/merchant-payment-docs/Third Sprint Features/DFSP.Portal User Management.md

     * Update,Delete user records in their organization
     * merchant data export
   * Admin user
-    * write access to acqquring registry form
+    * write(create,edit) access to acqquring registry form
     * approve,reject,revert action for merchant records.
       * exception: records created by the same user CANNOT be approved by the user.
     * Read access to table of all merchant table